Adult-Gerontology Acute Care Nurse Practitioner (AGACNP)

 If I choose to take classes on campus, what will my schedule be like?

-Classes that are offered on campus vary semester by semester, but basically they are offered Monday thru Friday during the day.
-Electives may be offered in the late afternoons depending upon the course.
+Classes that are offered on campus vary by semester.
+They are typically offered Monday through Friday during daytime hours.

-What are the clinical requirements for the AGACNP program?
+What are the clinical requirements for this program?

-Yes, there are a number of wonderful and exciting subspecialties that one can focus on in the AGACNP.
-These include cardiology, cardiac surgery, intensivist, diabetes and endocrine disorders, emergency care, nephrology, pulmonology, oncology, orthopedics, sports medicine and trauma.
-Many of the subspecialties have electives that accompany them.
-If you choose to subspecialize, one of your clinicals in either the spring or summer will be in that focus area.
-All subspecializations must be cleared with the Program Director in order to determine its appropriateness for the AGACNP program, and preceptor availability.
+Yes.
+You need to get program director approval to determine its appropriateness for this program and to ensure preceptor availability.
+There are a number of subspecialties including cardiology, cardiac surgery, intensivist, diabetes and endocrine disorders, emergency care, nephrology, pulmonology, oncology, orthopedics, sports medicine and trauma.
+Many of the subspecialties have electives that accompany them and are completed as part of the 39 semester hours of specialty courses.
+If you choose to subspecialize, one of your clinical experiences in either the spring or summer will be in that focus area.

 Do I have to select a subspecialty?